Cruiser Warfare is different than every other game in the Great War at Sea series, yet still should be familiar to long-time players.

 Plus you get additional warship options.
 The Germans might have their finest armored cruiser, Blücher, or the East Asia Squadron’s long-time flagship Fürst Bismarck, still under repair in August 1914.
 The Royal Navy might decide to detach battle cruisers to help hunt down the enemy squadron, or the powerful First Cruiser Squadron of four late-model armored cruisers.
 The High Seas Fleet could follow through on plans to send a battle cruiser of their own into the Atlantic to provide a diversion for Graf Spee’s hotly-pursued ships.
 Or the Germans could build another overseas base at Dar es Salaam in Tanganyika, and support it with a full-sized cruiser squadron instead of a single ship.
 The Netherlands could become involved in the Great War.
 The French could beef up their naval forces in Indochina.
 It’s enough to keep the game from ever growing stale.

 We packaged Cruiser Warfare in our Playbook format: if comes with everything you need to play (except dice), all inside a book.
+In the new printing, all of the ship pieces have brand-new artwork.
 You get the world-wide map, the tactical map, rules, scenarios, charts (most of those are on the map) and full-color organizational displays.
 It’s a complete Great War at Sea game, and a fine one at that.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.